roland jp 80x0 config 53

 [3] from Active Layer to Librarian

-• Requests temporary Patch data from currently active layer on plug-in user interface to active slot in the librarian view.
+• Request data from hardware buffer to active slot in the librarian view.

 [4] from Selected Program Slot